samelstob/notes/management-notes/algorithms/mit-videos.md

 XXXSE So are they saying that to compute the S.P., calculate the shortest path to u of all incoming edges, of all incoming edges, of all incoming edges.
 I don't really get it - how do we know when we are done?
-Oh well if we have done all incoming edges, then there is other way to reach u.
+Oh well if we have done all incoming edges, then there is no other way to reach u.

                          u''->u
                                \